Intelligent-Silicon/Notepad---Clarion---Clarion-Template-UDL/README.md

 Close: \#EndIf

-Where longer variations of a keyword exist, eg. \#AtStart, \#AtEnd & \#At, the \#At needs to be last because so that the longer versions can be parsed and coloured first.
+Where longer variations of a keyword exist, eg. \#AtStart, \#AtEnd & \#At, the \#At needs to be last so that the longer versions can be parsed and coloured first.
 If \#At is encountered first, the Start and End of \#AtStart and \#AtEnd will be coloured in the Default style colour.
 In the case of \#EndIF \#EndCase \#EndFor and \#End, the \#End needs to be last.